BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   using one.
 If someone has a clever way to make a loot pool change in response to a mission being active or not, I'd love to hear it!

+* Mad Mike will retain at least a 50% chance of spawning with a random rocket launcher, even on "guaranteed" unique loot configurations.

+### Configuration

+There are three main categories which you can use to customize the gear quality, when loaded into FilterTool/BLCMM:

+* **Better Loot Pools**: This section adds gemstones into the global E-Tech pool, and improves the global legendary pool by adding all uniques, pearls, and seraphs.
+These options can all be toggled individually.

+* **Enemy Gear Quality**: This is a mutually-exclusive category (so you can only choose one of the options), and defines how good the enemy gear is.
+  The default ("Excellent Gear") is more or less at the Better Loot mod's "Lootsplosion" levels, so high-level gear will be extremely common.
+  Remember that guns and shields aren't easily acquireable outside of enemy equipment, so choosing the "Stock" preset here may hamper your own gear loadout.
+Epic treasure chests will no longer help out, etc.

+* **Boss Unique Weapon Frequency**: This is another mutually-exclusive category, so you can only choose one option.
+It will let you choose how often bosses will equip/drop their unique loot.
+The default is "guaranteed," which is what the Better Loot mod does in "Lootsplosion," but you can scale that back all the way to the stock values.

 ### Implications

-* Giving better gear to enemies obviously makes them tougher, though the abundance of good gear for yourself seems to do a reasonable job of keeping things pretty level, at least in Normal mode.
-You'll still be in for some tougher times in tighter areas, though, if enemies start spawning with Rocket Launchers or Grenadiers, etc.
+* Remember that with this mod active, mods which provide buffs to weapons will help your opponents as well as yourself.
+You may not want to have any super-OP gear in your active mod list, unless you're looking for a real challenge.
+This is sometimes offset by the enemy AI not really knowing how to use better gear efficiently, though for very powerful weapons, that's not much help.

-* It's not obvious in the vanilla game, but all Loaders spawn with a shield, it's just that ordinarily their shield can *only* be charged up by Shield Surveyors, and their shields start out at zero strength.
+* It's not obvious in the vanilla game, but nearly all Loaders spawn with a shield.
+Ordinarily their shield can *only* be charged up by Shield Surveyors, and their shields start out at zero strength.
 With this mod, all their shields have turned into real shields, which start regenerating immediately, which will probably make Loader-heavy areas much more difficult than ordinarily.

 * Weapon and Shields ordinarily found in treasure chests have been replaced with the main ammo/money/eridium pool, rather than removed outright, because otherwise the probabilities of getting grenade mods, COMs, and